Value for Money 70%

 Places to stay in Lanslebourg

 La Vieille Poste is a friendly little hotel on the main street, 100m from the lifts.
 Its restaurant specialises in local Savoyard cuisine such as fondue and pierrade, with the addition of steaks, frogs legs and snails.
-Hotel Saint Charles Restaurant & Spa was new in 2016 and has an indoor pool and spa facilities.
+Hotel Saint Charles Restaurant & Spa is a lovely hotel which opened in the 2016/17 season and has an indoor pool and spa. restaurant and comfortable rooms and suites.
+A lift starts from outside the door.

 Les Alpages de Val Cenis is a ski-in, ski-out residence at the foot of the slopes in Lanslebourg.
 The many facilities include free access to the outdoor heated swimming-pool and fitness room.
 There is a bar and lounge with log fire and a restaurant; full and half board packages can be booked.